pwbriggs/music-assistant.github.io/docs/player-support/slimproto.md

 - Make sure that you do not have Logitech Media Server running
 - Make sure that you do not have the "slimproto" integration running in Home Assistant
+- Ordinarily do not use flow mode unless using older squeezebox hardware player that has issues transitioning